Jesparzarom/Jesparzarom/README.md

-> ⚡ Fun fact: I'm a Mexican living in Argentina, adding a touch of spice to grilled meat with a side of fiery sauce.
+> ⚡ Fun fact: I'm a Mexican living in Argentina, adding a touch of spice to grilled meat.
 When not immersed in the tech world or curating the perfect Spotify playlist, you can catch me navigating the challenging terrain of "The Long Dark." 🎮 📰🎵 Additionally, there's always time to indulge in some lighthearted tweets throughout my day.
 However, what truly matters most to me are those precious family moments.

 ---